Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Other Included Study Resources

-While some test prep companies are light on the resources outside of the core coursework, Blueprint boasts an impressive set of supplementary materials.
+While some LSAT prep companies are light on the resources outside of the core coursework, Blueprint actually has some decent supplementary materials.

 One cool resource available to all students is the simulated proctored exams, which are accompanied by automated scoring and problem explanations.
 The simulated proctor feature is particularly helpful when trying to replicate exam-like conditions.